Theory test FAQs

 - What marks did you get last time?
 I've mostly seen that people fail on the multiple choice questions but they're the ones you actually have complete control over!
 Keep studying, keep testing.
 You've got this.

-- There was a woman who failed the theory test 110 times: you don't need to worry yet.
+- There was someone who failed thier theory test 157 times, so I wouldn't worry just yet.